Train-before-Test Harmonizes Language Model Rankings: Experiments

 \subsection{Downstream Ranking Agreement}

-As depicted in Figure~\ref{fig:downstream_consistency}, direct evaluation shows only modest ranking agreement between the 24 benchmarks, with an average Kendall's $\tau$ ranking correlation of 0.51.
-This lack of agreement across benchmarks complicates model assessment and makes it challenging to aggregate results into a meaningful overall ranking.
+As depicted in Figure~\ref{fig:downstream_consistency}, direct evaluation shows only modest ranking agreement between the 24 benchmarks, with an average Kendall's $\tau$ of 0.52.
+This lack of agreement across benchmarks complicates model assessment and makes it challenging to aggregate results into a meaningful overall ranking~\citep{zhang2024inherent}.
 In contrast, the train-before-test methodology leads to a substantial improvement in ranking agreement.
-Under this approach, 95\% of model pairs show higher Kendall’s $\tau$ scores, with the average $\tau$ rising from 0.51 to 0.74.
-This improvement in ranking consistency is highly notable, as it indicates that models that excel on any given benchmark are also likely to excel in many others, thereby simplifying the model selection process for developers.
-Notably, benchmarks that appeared to be outliers under direct evaluation, such as \texttt{MRPC} and \texttt{WiC}, demonstrate much greater ranking consistency under train-before-test.
-For example, the average Kendall's $tau$ between \texttt{MRPC} and all other benchmarks improves dramatically, from 0.23 to 0.73.
+Under this approach, 274 out of 276 benchmark pairs show higher Kendall’s $\tau$ scores, with the average $\tau$ rising from 0.52 to 0.76.
+This stronger consistency suggests that model potential ranking on one benchmark is likely to generalize to others, including practitioners’ own cases, which simplifies model comparison and selection.
+Notably, benchmarks that appeared to be outliers under direct evaluation, such as \texttt{NQ-Open} and \texttt{MRPC}, demonstrate much greater ranking consistency under train-before-test.
+For example, the average Kendall's $\tau$ between \texttt{NQ-Open} and all other benchmarks improves from 0.23 to 0.74.

 We further split all benchmarks into six categories (e.g., language understanding, math), see Table~\ref{tab:benchmark_categories}.
 For each category pair, we report in Figure~\ref{fig:cross_category_consistency} the intra-category average ranking correlations and inter-category average ranking correlations across all relevant benchmark pairs.
-Consistent with our previous findings, we observe reasonably poor ranking agreements across benchmark categories.
-While one might expect high intra-category agreement--after all, tasks within the same category tend to be relatively similar--direct evaluation results in low intra-category agreement in many cases.
-For example, the intra-category mean Kendall's $\tau$ is 0.52 for language understanding and 0.56 for math.
+Consistent with our previous findings, we observe reasonably poor ranking agreements across categories under direct evaluation.
+While one might expect high intra-category agreement---after all, tasks within the same category tend to be relatively similar---direct evaluation results in low intra-category agreement in many cases.
+For example, the intra-category mean Kendall's $\tau$ is 0.54 for language understanding and 0.55 for math.
 This further underscores the difficulty of selecting models based on direct evaluation.
-Even if the goal is to choose a model that excels not across all tasks but within a specific domain, the low intra-category agreement makes this decision challenging.
+Even if the goal is to choose a model that excels within a specific domain, the low intra-category agreement makes this decision challenging.